bundlewrap/bundlewrap/docs/content/guide/cli.md

 ## bw hash

 Generate the SHA256 hash for nodes, groups, lambdas or items.
 The hash can be used to indicate if a single item within the selection has changed.
-This can be used for automatic deploys or change-notifications.
+This can be used for automatic deployments or change notifications.

 ```none
 $ bw hash mynode